Our Role & Responsibility to the Public

 A discipline hearing is an adjudicative process where the Discipline Committee —an independent statutory decision-making body — hears witness testimony and reviews documentary evidence to determine whether allegations listed in citations are proven.
 Outcomes from a disciplinary hearing can range from no further action being taken to suspension or cancellation of registration.

 All discipline hearings scheduled within the next 90 days are posted below.
 This schedule is subject to change.
-If you plan to attend, or for further information, please contact the College using our contact us form.
+If you plan to attend, or for further information, please contact the College using our Contact Us form.

 All discipline hearings are open to the public unless the Discipline Committee orders otherwise.

-Upcoming Hearings
+Discipline Hearings